Financially Prepare for College This Summer

 There are some things you can do now – even before classes start – to help you build a solid financial foundation:

-• Keep applying for scholarships.
+- Keep applying for scholarships.
 You probably know that scholarships can help you get free money to pay for college, but did you know you can apply for them all year long?
 Here are tips for finding scholarships that could help you.
+(P.S.
+We also offers a few different scholarship opportunities, check them out here!)

-• Get a bank account.
+- Get a bank account.
 Sure, you love that trusted “Bank of Mom and Dad” that you’ve had for years, but now is the time to take charge of your own money by opening a bank account in your name.
 Research student-friendly banks near you that offer no monthly fees, ATM access, and mobile banking services.
-Make sure you can receive transfers, too, in case Bank of Mom and Dad wants to send you something.
+Make sure you can receive transfers, too, in case Bank of Mom and Dad wants to send you some extra cash.

-• Ask for help.
-Get to know the staff at your school’s Financial Aid Office to explore opportunities available.
+- Ask for help.
+Get to know the staff at your school’s Financial Aid Office to explore the opportunities available to you.
 Also, if your family’s financial situation changes or worsens and you’re having trouble affording school, write a financial aid appeal letter to see if you can get more assistance for paying for college.

 Another important financial lesson – Brazos is here to help you make college affordable